The Architectural Engineering Program Educational Objectives are:

 Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:

 - Professional practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (construction management, building services engineering, or structural engineering).

 - Leadership, in areas such as such as career advancement, community service, and professional society activity, and high standards for professional and ethical behavior.

-To achieve the educational objectives, the department has outlined the following program outcomes:
+To achieve the educational objectives, the department has outlined the following student outcomes:

 By the time of graduation, undergraduate students in the Texas A&M University-Kingsville architectural engineering program will demonstrate the following skills:

 (a) an ability to apply knowledge of mathematics, science, and engineering.